Non-linear visco-elasto-plastic rheology of a viscous vertex model: Introduction

 \section{Introduction}

 Understanding the mechanical behavior of biological tissues is crucial for deciphering complex processes in developmental biology, tissue engineering, and cancer metastasis.
-Yet, how tissue-scale mechanics arises from the collective behavior of many cells is subject to active research, including experimental work \cite{harris2012characterizing,Serwane2017,Mongera2018,Khalilgharibi2019,Gomez-Gonzalez2020,Tlili2022,Guillamat2025}, theoretical work \cite{bi2015density,Popovic2017a,Merkel2019,Bonfanti2020}, and both combined \cite{Etournay2015,Petridou2021,Serra2023,Dessalles2025}.
+Yet, how tissue-scale mechanics arises from the collective behavior of many cells is subject to active research, including experimental work \cite{Harris2012,Serwane2017,Mongera2018,Khalilgharibi2019,Gomez-Gonzalez2020,Tlili2022,Guillamat2025}, theoretical work \cite{Bi2015,Popovic2017a,Merkel2019,Bonfanti2020}, and both combined \cite{Etournay2015,Petridou2021,Serra2023,Dessalles2025}.

-There are several tissue models that could be used to examine how tissue dynamics depends on cellular mechanics, i.e.\ where cells are explicitly represented \cite{Merkel2017b}.
-These include particle-based models \cite{Matoz-Fernandez2016,Germann2019a}, the Cellular Potts Model \cite{Graner1992,Maree2007a}, the vertex model \cite{Honda1984,Farhadifar2007,Alt2017}, and phase-field models \cite{Mueller2019,Loewe2020}.
+To theoretically study how tissue dynamics depends on cellular mechanics, one needs a tissue model where cells are explicitly represented \cite{Merkel2017b}.
+Such models include particle-based models \cite{Matoz-Fernandez2016,Germann2019a}, the Cellular Potts Model \cite{Graner1992,Belousov2024}, the vertex model \cite{Honda1984,Farhadifar2007,Alt2017}, and phase-field models \cite{Mueller2019,Loewe2020}.
 In order to achieve a good compromise between the ability to represent features such as cell shape, not too unrealistic time-dependent dynamics, and reasonable computation time, we use here the vertex model.

 Previous work has already studied some aspects of vertex model rheology, including its linear rheology \cite{Duclut2022,Damavandi2025,Tong2022a,Tong2023}.
-Of note, Tong et al.\ \cite{Tong2023} analytically connect tissue-scale linear rheology to vertex model details using the elegant normal mode formalism, which was also used on particle-based tissue models before \cite{Henkes2020}.
-Moreover, much work has focused on tissue-scale elastic properties.
-For instance, prominently, several vertex model variants are known to exhibit a rigidity transition, which was studied for both ordered \cite{Farhadifar2007,Staple2010} and disordered \cite{bi2015density} packings.
-This transition, and the related linear and non-linear elastic properties, have subsequently been studied in a series of papers \cite{Moshe2017,Sussman2018,Merkel2018,Merkel2019,Wang2020,Huang2022,Hernandez2022,Lee2023,Lee2023a,Kim2024,Kim2024b}.
+Among those, Tong et al.\ \cite{Tong2023} analytically connect tissue-scale linear rheology to vertex model details using the elegant normal mode formalism, which has also been applied to particle-based tissue models \cite{Henkes2020}.

+Further work has focused on tissue-scale elastic properties.
+For instance, prominently, several vertex model variants are known to exhibit a rigidity transition, which was studied for both ordered \cite{Farhadifar2007,Staple2010} and disordered \cite{Bi2015} packings.
+This transition, and the related linear and non-linear elastic properties, have subsequently been studied in a series of papers \cite{Moshe2017,Sussman2018,Merkel2018,Merkel2019,Wang2020,Huang2022,Hernandez2022,Lee2024,Lee2024a,Kim2024,Kim2024b}.
 However, stress dissipation and the non-linear visco-plastic regime of the vertex model is less well explored.